Zaatari Refugee Camp

 Research and Policy

-Liew Family Professor of Molecular Engineering and Deputy Dean for Space, Infrastructure, and Facilities
+Liew Family Professor of Molecular Engineering and Vice Dean for Research

 Pritzker School of Molecular Engineering, University of Chicago